SenseNet/sncom-resources/_drafts/2017-08-16-internal-knowledge-sharing.md

 ![educate new employees](/img/posts/learn.jpg)

 ## How is this supported by a well-organized IT system
-In most of the companies, probably in yours as well, archiving and organizing documents is one of the biggest problems.
-In our example sensenet ECM system handles problems related to storing, security settings, title management, version control, software integration, sharing and formatting at the same time.
-The data stored in this way can also be retrieved easily with take advantage of the metadata indexing opportunities.
+In most companies - probably in yours as well - archiving and organizing documents is one of the biggest problems.
+In our example **sensenet ECM** handles problems related to storing, security settings, title management, version control, software integration, sharing and formatting at the same time.
+The data stored this way can also be retrieved easily thanks to the metadata indexing capabilities.

-This is how the unified content management system brings out the most of the digital working environment:
+This is how a unified content management system brings out the most of the digital working environment:

--	Version control: comparing different versions of a given document and retrieving an earlier version in case of an error;
+-	Version control: preserving different versions of a document and retrieving an earlier version in case of an error;
 -	Office integration: documents in sensenet ECM document libraries can be edited directly in Microsoft Office as well;
--	"Shared drive replacement": it is like opening a drive, the libraries in the content manager can be accessed from any kind of file manager (e.g. Windows Explorer or Total Commander) – you don't need to open them in the browser;
+-	"Shared drive replacement": it is like opening a drive, the libraries in the content repository can be accessed from any kind of file manager (e.g. Windows Explorer or Total Commander) – you don't need to open them in the browser;
 -	Document library title management: you can assign work processes to lists and libraries and you can assign users with different permissions to them;
--	Check-in / check-out function: no more data loss while you are working on the same file at the same time.
+-	Check-in / check-out function: no more data loss while you are working on a draft.

-There are different kind of content management system you can choose.
+There are different kinds of content management system you can choose from.
 Do it wisely because it will dramatically influence your digital experience in the short run :simple_smile:

-If you have more questions about sensenet ECM system, do not hesitate to [contact us](https://www.sensenet.com/contact), we will be happy to answer your questions!
+If you have more questions about sensenet ECM, do not hesitate to [contact us](https://www.sensenet.com/contact), we will be happy to answer your questions!